The EDV Hub is a central place for eating disorder information, service system navigation, care and support.

 The EDV bookshop features books in areas such as recovery, body image and self-esteem,

-In response to COVID-19, EDV has implemented our Wellbeing Program to assist people living with eating disorders and their support people during these challenging times.
+EDV has a Wellbeing Program to assist people living with eating disorders and their support people.

 Support groups are a good place to share your experiences, emotions, challenges and develop positive strategies in a safe and supportive environment.